 ‘History teaches us that, in the long run, technology creates more jobs than it destroys’, CapGemini’s team says.

-It also notes in the report that when spreadsheet software was developed in the late 1980s and 1990s, which made accounting and financial planning hugely more easy to do, it created a myriad of jobs that leveraged that technology, especially roles such as analysts and financial managers.
+It also notes in the report that when spreadsheet software was developed in the late 1980s and 1990s, which made accounting and financial planning hugely more easy to do, especially if you buy ethereum UK, and it created a myriad of jobs that leveraged that technology, especially roles such as analysts and financial managers.
 This occurred as demand for traditional paper-based ‘bookkeepers’ fell away.

 I.e. new ways of grappling with the mass of data that the global economy increasingly produces in turn created new jobs that could make use of new tech that allowed access and utiliastion of that data.